Electrical & Electronics — Turkey

 Certification Introduction

 Turkey implements a mandatory TSE certification system for electrical and electronic products, led by the Turkish Standards Institute (TSE), Turkey's official standardization body.
 It is a prerequisite for products to be legally placed on the Turkish market.
-As a member of the EU Customs Union, valid CE certification results for most electrical and electronic products can be partially or fully mutually recognized by TSE, which simplifies the process and reduces compliance costs.
-In addition to TSE certification, wireless electrical and electronic products also need to apply for additional radio frequency type approval from the Turkish Information and Communications Technology Authority (BTK).
-The specific scope of products subject to mandatory certification shall be subject to the latest published list on the official TSE website.
+Turkey is a member of the EU Customs Union, and the valid CE certification results of most electrical and electronic products can be partially or fully mutually recognized by TSE, which simplifies the process and reduces compliance costs.
+In addition to TSE certification, wireless electrical and electronic products also need to additionally apply for radio frequency type approval from the Turkish Information and Communication Technologies Authority (BTK).
+For the specific scope of products requiring mandatory certification, please refer to the latest published list on the official TSE website.

 Technical Requirements